xeolabs/xeometry-guide/fittingThingsInView.md

 });
 ```

-Fly camera to fit all objects of the given types, looking along the World-space -X axis:
+Flying the camera to fit all objects of the given types, looking along the World-space -X axis:

 ```javascript
 viewer.viewFitLeft(["IfcFlowController", "IfcFlowFitting"], function() {